Dr Dominic O'Key

 - BA (Hons) English Language and Literature (International)

-I hold an Associate Fellowship from the Higher Education Academy (AFHEA), and have developed my teaching practice on various modules in the Faculty of Arts.
-From 2016 to present, I have delivered lectures and led seminar groups on modules including Writing Critically (level 1), Poetry: Reading and Interpretation (level 1), Vision and Narrative (level 1), Contemporary World Literature (level 3), and Postcolonial Literature (level 3).
+I hold an Associate Fellowship from the Higher Education Academy (AFHEA), and have developed my teaching practice across various modules in the Faculty of Arts.
+I have delivered lectures and led seminar groups on modules including Writing Critically (level 1), Poetry: Reading and Interpretation (level 1), Vision and Narrative (level 1), Contemporary World Literature (level 3), and Postcolonial Literature (level 3).

 - 2017–18: postgraduate rep for the School of Languages, Cultures and Societies, together with co-reps Bashar Almaani, Nathan Brand and Souhaila Messaoudi.

-- 2015–18: Mentor to undergraduates on the English and Comparative Literature degree programme.
+- 2015–18: Mentor to undergraduates on the English and Comparative Literature degree.